hrpriest/shopify-intern-challenge-2022/README.md

+# Important Note 2022/01/27

+The NASA APOD API is now returning a status code of `500 INTERNAL SERVER ERROR` for every single one of my requests.
+I am unsure of how long this has been going on for or what is causing it.

-# This Project is Hosted on Netlify
+# This Project Is Hosted On Netlify

 https://focused-lumiere-d23ffa.netlify.app/